What Is The Simply Investing Report & How It Can Help You?

 This section represents stocks that are trading at historically low prices.
 They can be considered for purchase.

 The Simply Investing report advises starting with those undervalued stocks that have the highest grade out of the 9 quantitative investing rules.
 And, for convenience, the list is separated between US stocks and Canadian stocks.
+Buying undervalued stocks is a great way to build a dividend portfolio for consistent income.

 In contrast, this report section represents stocks trading at historically high prices.
 They should not be considered for purchase.